 A presentation is about your audience.
 Some speakers are too quick with the “I” word.
 Remember, it’s not about you.
 Throughout the presentation, your goal is to keep moving your audience to the desired action you want them to take.

-In our previous post, we described the importance of preparation and audience analysis.
+In a previous post, we described the importance of preparation and audience analysis.
 In this article, we’ll discuss how you can take command of the room.

 Use a “Grabber”